 What is a Farm Stay?

 While farmers markets bring fresh food to the city, farm stays invite guests to stay overnight in the country and experience the lifestyle – for a night, for a weekend, or more.
-Where else can you milk a goat, hold a lamb, drive cattle, see the stars, or hear a rooster crow?
+Where else might you be able to milk a goat, hold a lamb, drive cattle, see the stars, or hear a rooster crow?

 But we are not all the same.
 Lodging ranges from rustic to luxury and from farm houses to tents.
 Breakfast may be prepared for you or the ingredients provided.
+Some farms and ranches allow up-to-your-elbows hands-on experiences, while others are happy for you to observe but don’t want you getting caught up in the automated milking equipment.
 Some farms offer classes in cheese making, spinning, gardening, cooking, even animal photography!
 Most are unstructured to allow you your own discovery.
 None are boring.